Skip to main content

 Some need your source on their servers.
 Others paywall the heavyweight rules.
 All charge by developer head and auto-bill forever.
 Vulkro is the inverse: one CLI, one machine, $19 a month or $149 a year, you choose when to renew.

-Compared against products like Snyk Code, Semgrep CE, SonarQube CE, Bearer, Veracode, Checkmarx, and Codacy.
+Compared against products like Snyk Code, Semgrep, SonarQube, Bearer, Veracode, Checkmarx, and Codacy.

 Apples to apples.

-12 trades, 4 tools, public benchmark numbers. "n/a" means the competitor doesn't publish on this metric.
+12 categories, 4 tools, public benchmark numbers. "n/a" means the competitor does not publish on that category.

 Runs on your machineYesNo (cloud-only)YesYes